 NSF regulation at 45 C.F.R.
 Part 689 applies to any grant proposal submitted to the NSF, any research

 funded by the NSF, or any results reported to the NSF.
-This policy applies to any person paid by, under

-the control of, or affiliated with the institution, such faculty, students, scientists, trainees, technicians and

-other staff members, fellows, guest researchers, or collaborators at Fresno State.

 C. DEFINITIONS

-1. Research misconduct is defined as fabrication, falsification, plagiarism, or other practices that or other practices that
+1. Research misconduct is defined as fabrication, falsification, plagiarism, contributing to deceptive conferences or journals or other practices that or other practices that

 significantly deviate from those commonly accepted within the scientific community for